An improved noise model for representing westerly wind bursts in the recharge oscillator model of ENSO: Introduction

 \section{Introduction}

-Westerly wind bursts (WWBs) in the equatorial Pacific last a week or two, have a longitudinal scale of a thousand km, and have preceded and amplified every major El Niño event in the observed record \citep{vecchi_westerly_1997}.
-WWBs trigger ocean Kelvin waves that accelerate the East Pacific warming \citep{KesslerEtAl95}.
-While these are weather events, they are not completely random, and tend to occur when the equatorial SST begins to warm \citep{TzipermanYu07}, therefore amplifying a developing El Niño \citep{EisenmanEtAl05}.
-Finally, WWBs occur more frequently during the active phase of the MJO \citep{ChiodiEtAl14,LiangFedorov21}.
-Because of this implied state-dependency, WWB events are commonly represented as a multiplicative Gaussian noise term in simplified ENSO models studying their role in El Niño events \citep[e.g.,][]{PerezEtAl05, VialardEtAl25}.
-In this formulation, the red noise amplitude is multiplied by a Heaviside function of the temperature and by the East Pacific temperature itself, restricting the events to warmer than normal temperatures, and making sure the stochastic noise amplitude increases with the SST anomaly, as motivated by observational analysis \citep{TzipermanYu07}.
-This allows an excellent fit to the observed record \citep{VialardEtAl25,HanEtAl26}.
-In this work, we provide an alternative to this stochastic forcing formulation, which provides an improved representation of the effects of WWBs on ENSO and which better resolves particular signatures of WWBs and their impact on major El Niño events.\\
+Westerly wind bursts (WWBs) in the equatorial Pacific last a week or two, have a longitudinal scale of a thousand km, and have preceded and amplified every major El Niño event in the observed record \citep{Harrison-Vecchi-1997:westerly, Lengaigne-Boulanger-Delecluse-et-al-2004:westerly, Yu-Fedorov-2022:essential}.
+WWBs trigger ocean Kelvin waves that accelerate the East Pacific warming \citep{Kessler-McPhaden-Weickmann-1995:forcing}.
+While these are weather events, they are not completely random, and tend to occur when the equatorial SST begins to warm \citep{Tziperman-Yu-2007:quantifying}, therefore amplifying developing El Niño events \citep{Eisenman-Yu-Tziperman-2005:westerly, Gebbie-Eisenman-Wittenberg-et-al-2007:modulation}.
+Further, WWBs occur more frequently during the active phase of the MJO \citep{Chiodi-Harrison-Vecchi-2014:subseasonal,Liang-Fedorov-2021:linking}.
+Because of this implied state-dependency, WWB events are commonly represented as a multiplicative Gaussian noise term in simplified ENSO models studying their role in El Niño events \citep[e.g.,][]{Perez-Moore-Zavala-Garay-et-al-2005:comparison, Vialard-Jin-McPhaden-et-al-2025:el}.
+In this formulation, the red noise amplitude is multiplied by a Heaviside function of the temperature and by the East Pacific temperature itself, restricting the events to warmer than normal temperatures, and making sure the stochastic noise amplitude increases with the SST anomaly, as motivated by observational analysis \citep{Tziperman-Yu-2007:quantifying}.
+This allows an excellent fit to the observed ENSO SST characteristics, including the spectrum and PDF \citep{Vialard-Jin-McPhaden-et-al-2025:el,Han-Fedorov-Vialard-2026:realistic}.